Why Choose Cedars-Sinai Marina del Rey Hospital for Eyelid Trauma Treatment?

-Complete Ophthalmic Exam: The doctor will perform a complete eye examination in order to determine the severity of trauma and identify any other potential damage to the eye.
-Visual acuity, movement of the eye, color and light perception, motion detection and function of the levator muscle will be carefully assessed.
-The retina and optic nerve may also be examined, along with the shape of the pupil, extraocular movements and the pupil's response to light.
+Complete Ophthalmic Exam: The doctor will perform a complete eye examination to determine the severity of trauma and identify any other potential damage to the eye.
+Visual acuity, movement of the eye, color and light perception, motion detection, and function of the levator muscle will be carefully assessed.
+The retina and optic nerve may also be examined, along with the shape of the pupil, extraocular movements, and the pupil's response to light.

 X-rays: X-rays are often used to confirm the presence of a foreign object, which can enter underneath the eyelid's surface or further in the eye during injury.

 Eye and Orbit Ultrasound: Ultrasounds can offer a detailed perspective of the eye and surrounding areas.
 Ultrasounds are not recommended if a laceration of the globe is suspected.

 CT scans: Computed tomography is probably the most efficient tool in diagnosing and assessing the severity of eyelid trauma and its potential complications.
 It can determine the exact location of a foreign body, as well as any orbital fractures.